wichopy/blog/src/pages/articles/2018-03-02---Unlock the full potential of your Jenkinsfile/index.md

 ---
-title: Obsessed with CI
+title: Unlock the full potential of your Jenkins build
-date: "2017-11-19T08:40:32.169Z"
+date: "2018-02-03T23:40:32.169Z"
 layout: post
 draft: false
-path: "/posts/Obsessed-with-CI"
+path: "/posts/unlock-jenkins-potential"
 category: "Devops"
 tags:
-  - "CIRCLECI"
+  - "Jenkins"
-  - "Digital"
+  - "Automated testing"
-  - "Ocean"
+  - "Automated deployment"
   - "Ubuntu"
-  - "Deploying"
-  - "Automation"
+  - "MacOS"
-description: "After setting up Jenkins pipeline at work I wanted to give another platform a try to compare..."
+description: "Migrating build servers from MacOS to Ubuntu, and learning some hidden features for Jenkins."
 ---

+cp is different on MAcOS vs Ubuntu

 Setting up an automated deployment pipeline at work was both frustrating and extremely rewarding.
 Watching the console logs was like a sporting event, waiting to see what happens next.
 Will the build fail?
 Did my tests work?
 Why do I keep getting this error?!